 Having a single screen where you can go to review all your cash in various currencies gives you more visibility to your company’s cash positions, which enables more effective cash forecasting.

-“Today, many middle-market businesses have accounts in Canada, Mexico and Europe for buying and selling goods,” Towers says.
-“A company with five banks using three currencies can really benefit from being able to view all of its cash in one central place.”
+“Today, many middle-market businesses have accounts in multiple regions for buying and selling goods,” Towers says.
+“A company with five banks using three currencies can really benefit from the visibility and efficiency of that managing all of its cash in one central place.”

 During periods of uncertainty, currency exchange rates move unpredictably and often quite sharply.
 To visualize this market volatility, all you need to do is review a U.S. dollar-to-euro currency exchange rate chart for 2020 and note the dramatic up-and-down movements that began in the first quarter.